AndusDEV/VitaPresence/README.md

 ## Setup
 - Install the .skprx plugin within the `*KERNEL` section of your taiHEN config.txt
-- Create an application at the [Discord Developer Portal](https://discordapp.com/developers/applications/), call your application `PS Vita` or whatever you would like and then enter your client ID and Vita's IP or MAC address into the VitaPresence client!
+- Create an application at the [Discord Developer Portal](https://discordapp.com/developers/applications/), call your application `PS Vita` or whatever you would like.
+- Add a Rich Presence Assets and name it `playstation_app_icon`, you can use [this image](https://upload.wikimedia.org/wikipedia/commons/9/91/PlayStation_App_Icon.jpg) or anything you'd like.
+It will be used if VitaPresence fails to fetch icon0.png from the Vita for one reason or another.
+- Forward port 51966 of your Vita, how you can do that varies from one router to another so I'll let you do some research.
+- Enter your client ID and Vita's IP or MAC address into the VitaPresence client and you're done!
 <br>

 ## Credits
-- [Sun-Research-University](https://github.com/Sun-Research-University) for the idea & desktop app codebase
+- [Electry](https://github.com/Electry) for the original VitaPresence